fgindraud/hawkes/Readme.md

 ----

 * Add post-estimation of parameters after lasso (BOL stuff in BoxLassoV)
-* Options to print G / B / D in non-debug.
 * Use polynomial shape in master, factorize code.
 * Use PositiveSupport(shape) instead of interval\_right\_half.